NSHipster/articles/2018-12-17-bundles-and-packages.md

 Bundles are primarily for **improving developer experience** by providing structure for organizing code and resources.
-This structure not only allows for predictable loading of code and resources, but allows for system-wide features like localization.
+This structure not only allows for predictable loading of code and resources but allows for system-wide features like localization.

 Bundles fall into one of the following three categories,